Grand Palace: Phra Maha Prasat group

-The Phra Maha Prasat (พระมหาปราสาท) group is situated on the westernmost part of the Middle Court.
-The main buildings within this area dates from the reign of King Rama I and contains some of the oldest existing edifice within the Grand Palace.
+The Phra Maha Prasat (พระมหาปราสาท) group of buildings is situated at the westernmost part of the Middle Court.
+The main buildings within this area date from the reign of King Rama I and contain some of the oldest existing edifices within the Grand Palace.
 The entire throne hall group is contained within a walled and paved courtyard.
-Similarly to the other two groups, the Maha Prasat buildings were built, embellished and refurbished over successive reigns.
-The building formed a single axis from north to south, with the public throne hall to the front and residential halls behind.
-Surrounding them are lesser functional halls and pavilion for used by the king and his court.
+Similarly to the other two groups, the Maha Prasat buildings were constructed, embellished and refurbished over successive kings' reigns.
+The buildings form a single axis from north to south, with the public throne hall to the front and residential halls behind.
+Surrounding them are lesser function halls and pavilions for use by the king and his court.

-Initially after the construction of the Grand Palace, King Rama I ordered that on this location a copy of the Phra Thinang Sanphet Maha Prasat (พระที่นั่งสรรเพชญมหาปราสาท) should be built.
-The ancient throne hall was once located at the old palace in Ayutthaya, which had been destroyed 15 years earlier.
+After the construction of the Grand Palace, King Rama I ordered that a copy of the ancient Phra Thinang Sanphet Maha Prasat (พระที่นั่งสรรเพชญมหาปราสาท) should be built at the same site.
+The Hall was originally located at the old palace in Ayutthaya, which had been destroyed 15 years earlier.
 This new throne hall was given the name Phra Thinang Amarinthara Pisek Maha Prasat (พระที่นั่งอมรินทราภิเษกมหาปราสาท; RTGS: Phra Thi Nang Amarinthraphisek Maha Prasat).
-Construction began in 1782 and was finished in 1784.
+Construction began in 1782 and finished in 1784.
 This was the hall where King Rama I celebrated his full coronation ceremony.
-However, in 1789 the hall was struck by lightning and burnt to the ground.
+However, in 1789 the building was struck by lightning and burnt to the ground.
 In its place King Rama I ordered the construction of a new hall under a different design and name.

-As a result of this disaster King Rama I predicted that the Chakri dynasty would last only 150 years from its foundation.
-This prophecy was recorded in a diary of a princess of the first reign, after reading it many years later, King Rama V remarked that 150 years was too short and that the princess must have inadvertently dropped a nought.
-This prophecy was again present in the minds of many people, when only three months after the dynasty's 150th anniversary celebrations the Siamese revolution of 1932 was carried out.
-The revolution replaced the absolute monarchy of the Chakri monarchs with a constitutional monarchy with Siam's first constitution.
+As a result of this disaster, King Rama I predicted that the Chakri dynasty would last only 150 years from its foundation.
+This prophecy was recorded in the diary of a contemporary princess; after reading it many years later, King Rama V remarked that 150 years was too short and that the princess must have inadvertently dropped a nought.
+The prophecy resurfaced in the minds of many people when only three months after the dynasty's 150th anniversary celebrations the Siamese revolution of 1932 occurred.
+The revolution replaced the absolute monarchy of the Chakri kings with a constitutional monarchy under Siam's first constitution.

-The ceremonial and residential part was divided between two new halls, the Dusit Maha Prasat and the Phiman Rattaya.
-Ever since then no coronations were held inside the hall.
-Upon the king's death, the hall was used for his official lying-in-state.
-It has since become a custom that the remains of kings, queens and other high-ranking members of the royal family are to be placed with the hall for an official mourning period.
+Two new halls were then built, the Dusit Maha Prasat and the Phiman Rattaya, each being designated for either ceremonial or residential use.
+Since then no coronations have been held inside.
+Upon the death of King Rama I, the hall was used for his official lying-in-state.
+It has since become a custom that the remains of kings, queens and other high-ranking members of the royal family are to be placed in the hall for an official mourning period.

-The entrance to this building group is through one of the three gates at the northern end of the wall.
+The entrance to this group of buildings is through one of the three gates at the northern end of the wall.
 These gates are decorated with Chinese porcelain in floral patterns.
 Only the Dusit Maha Prasat Throne Hall is open to the public.